 Tip: Create a "Booked In Days" Report and make the Tentative Bookings display obviously (E.g. A grey color), so Account Managers can easily see it if they need to use that time.

 (for options 1 and 2) Adding Internal Bookings

 If a developer is needed for non-billable work (E.g. Urgent internal work), or travelling to teach public training events, their time should be blocked out so it shows as unavailable for client work.

 To book someone for internal work:

 - Follow the same steps as above to create the Appointment

-- Instead of choosin a client account for "Set Regarding", choose your own company.
-In our case that is "SSW".
+- Instead of choosing a client account for "Set Regarding", choose your own company (E.g. "SSW").

 Figure: Internally Booked days show as black and Pencilled In days show as grey